'The face of a problem bigger than her' - anger & sympathy as Valieva cracks under world's gaze

 'What is the long-term effect on this 15-year-old child?'

-by BBC Sport's Sonia Oxley at the Capital Indoor Stadium in Beijing
+BBC Sport's Sonia Oxley at the Capital Indoor Stadium in Beijing

 You almost wanted to look away, it felt wrong to be watching.